-Two years of hell: Dramatic increase in Mental Health struggles among Kiwis
+Two years of hell: Dramatic increase in mental health struggles among Kiwis

 Promoting wellbeing was one of the three key planks of the recommendations of "He Ara Oranga" the report of the Government's Inquiry into Mental Health and Addictions – 1) promote wellbeing, 2) expand services, 3) prevent the causes of mental distress.
 This approach is also incorporated into Kia Manawanui – the Government's 2021 strategic direction for mental health.

 We want more than words on paper.
 We want to see the Government make wellbeing promotion a priority in its mental health response.
 We want to see big investment in mental health and wellbeing in the next budget and beyond.
-Thirty-nine per cent of us are struggling, 20 per cent are experiencing diagnosable distress - the response needs to be commensurate with this scale and sustained long term.
+Thirty-six per cent of us are struggling, 20 per cent are experiencing diagnosable distress - the response needs to be commensurate with this scale and sustained long term.

 If the response to mental health includes mental wellbeing it will help reduce stress on services, which will sadly be stretched for a long time to come.